 Texas does not have a Dog Bite Statute.

 Generally, a dog owner will not be found liable for damages the dog causes, unless the dog is vicious and the owner had actual or constructive knowledge of the viciousness.
 If the animal is vicious or has aggressive tendencies and the owner has knowledge of that propensity, the owner is subject to liability under the law of strict liability.
-If an animal is non-vicious, the owner may still be subject to liability for his or her negligence in handling the dog.
+If an animal is non-vicious, the owner may still be subject to liability for his or her negligence in failing to attempt to end an attack.

 A “dangerous dog” is:

 A dangerous dog owner commits a criminal offense if the dog, when unprovoked, attacks a person outside the dog’s enclosure and causes bodily injury.

 Need more information on state laws?
 Learn more about the laws where you live.

 Note: Our attorneys are licensed to practice law in Pennsylvania, West Virginia, Ohio, Maryland, and Virginia.
 This information is not intended to solicit clients for matters outside of the states of Pennsylvania, Ohio, West Virginia, Maryland, and Virginia, although if you are injured in an accident, we have relationships with other personal injury attorneys and lawyers throughout the United States.